By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 753|Pages: 2|4 min read

-Example to this would be the part where, a log approaches them and Cash makes a dash for the coffin while hurting his leg.
-This seemed to be a heroic action of Cash sacrificing his leg and his life too for his mother.
-Whereas Darl also says that his jumping from the wagon to save his life is also somehow saving their family's future.
-Though according to me this action doesn't seem to be heroic at all, instead it is somewhat disrespectful and selfish towards his dead mother.
-But at the same time if we take things in a different way than this Darl's action could be considered as heroic as he already knew that his mother was dead and it was just her body with them now, so he tried protecting his family's future giving it more priority.
-Addie is more of a "villain" than a hero of the story (which may seem obvious, but when we were first reading -- before her chapter -- I thought for sure that she would be proven compassionate, hardworking, etc. ), and the heroism of Anse is questionable.
+An example of this is the part where a log approaches them, and Cash makes a dash for the coffin while injuring his leg.
+This seemed to be a heroic action of Cash sacrificing his leg and potentially his life for his mother.
+Meanwhile, Darl claims that his jumping from the wagon to save his life is also somehow saving their family's future.
+According to me, this action doesn't seem heroic at all; instead, it is somewhat disrespectful and selfish towards his dead mother.
+However, if we view it differently, Darl's action could be considered heroic as he already knew that his mother was dead, and it was just her body with them, so he tried protecting his family's future by giving it more priority.

+Addie is more of a "villain" than a hero of the story (which may seem obvious, but when we were first reading—before her chapter—I thought for sure that she would be proven compassionate, hardworking, etc.), and the heroism of Anse is questionable.
 It's interesting to look at Addie as the anti-hero.

-At first I saw her as a hero before I really got to know her, as she had to deal with the many woes of being a Bundren.
-I pitied her position, and felt for her.
-The way in which those around her treat her after her death (preparing to take a long journey to Jefferson to bury her) seems like a heartfelt move, which made me feel like Addie cared about the poor, misfortunate Bundrens.
-I really like that Faulkner didn't give in regarding "hero" stuff.
-Anse and Addie are people, not elevated by a happy ending for the kids or a heroic twist.
-It starts in the middle of one episode with Addie, and ends in the middle of another with the new Mrs. Bundren.
-I think the story (especially the ending) is very original.
-I think Cash comes the closest to a hero.
+Initially, I saw her as a hero before I really got to know her, as she had to deal with the many woes of being a Bundren.
+I pitied her position and felt for her.
+The way those around her treat her after her death (preparing to take a long journey to Jefferson to bury her) seems like a heartfelt move, which made me feel like Addie cared about the poor, unfortunate Bundrens.
+I really appreciate that Faulkner didn't resort to typical "hero" tropes.
+Anse and Addie are human, not elevated by a happy ending for the kids or a heroic twist.
+The story starts in the middle of one episode with Addie and ends in the middle of another with the new Mrs. Bundren.
+The narrative (especially the ending) is very original.
+I believe Cash comes the closest to being a hero.
 He's much more compassionate than he was at the start of the story, though I agree with you that Jewel is "arguably" a hero as well.

 Browse our vast selection of original essay samples, each expertly formatted and styled